 The Prime Minister has stated she doesn’t necessarily envisage that the UK will adopt an ‘off-the-shelf’ model for Brexit, and that a tailored approach will be more appropriate.
 She has also continually reaffirmed that ‘no deal is better than a bad deal’ meaning that if the EU is placing too heavy demands on the UK to retain unfettered access to the single market then the UK is prepared to walk away from the negotiating table and revert to WTO trading rules.
-However, despite making certain commitments in her Lancaster House speech in January, after the general election certain options have been put back on the table that the Theresa May had previously ruled out.
+However, despite making certain commitments in her Lancaster House speech in January 2017, after the general election certain options had been put back on the table that the Theresa May had previously ruled out.

 The Institute of Government has conducted research into the different models for future trade and a summary of their findings are below.